aeternity/aepp-sdk-js/docs/hacking.md

 ## Principles

-The Javascript SDK wraps the æternity API, as explosed by [Epoch's Swagger file].
+The Javascript SDK wraps the æternity API, as explosed by [Node's Swagger file].
 It aims to abstract the API, while still providing low-level access when necessary.

 It uses the following Javascript technologies and principles: